Here, we’ll take a look at the key points to consider when drafting a fitness program for clients.

-In fact, the more resources you expose yourself too means that you get to expand your knowledge and that’s a benefit for sure.
+In fact, the more resources you expose yourself to means, the more you expand your knowledge, which is a benefit for sure.

 You can even use this to your advantage to target specific client types.

-For example, you may have a client that wants to take part in a triathlon.
+For example, a client may want to participate in a triathlon.

-There are plenty of excellent resources when it comes to this type of sport.
+There are plenty of excellent resources for this type of sport.

 For example, learn to associate various specific terms and attach them to exercises in your program.

-Little things like this can really spur a client on, that’s because you have plugged everything into their goal.
+Little things like this can spur a client on because you have plugged everything into their goal.

 A word of caution, however.

-While literature like this, which is mass-marketed can help, they should never take over your client’s exercise programming.
+While literature like this, which is mass-marketed, can help, it should never take over your client’s exercise programming.